-The Pacific Southwest MHTTC is pleased to provide session 1 in this series on Motivational Interviewing to improve our school and mental health workforce skills.
+The Pacific Southwest MHTTC is pleased to provide the recording of Session 1 in the series on Motivational Interviewing skills to benefit our school and mental health workforce.

 Motivational interviewing (MI) provides us with a way to have conversations about change.
-In this series, participants will learn the basics of how to apply MI to both typical and challenging clinical situations.
+In the five-part series, viewers can learn the basics of how to apply MI to both typical and challenging clinical situations.

 Session 1, Monday, 7/25: An Introduction to Motivational Interviewing

 Motivational Interviewing (MI) is an evidence based practice that helps individuals have conversations about change.
 MI is used as an engagement tool to help promote focus, exploration, and goal development among individuals and help foster behavioral change.

 Viewers of this video may benefit from the following learning objectives:

 - Summarize the four components of the “spirit” of MI

 - Practice the five micro skills of MI

 - Distinguish the difference between “preparatory” and “commitment” change talk